sameesiddiqui/expo-file-system-view/README.md

 # expo-file-system-view
 Drop-in component for viewing your expo app file system.

+Code for component is under `src/`
+Clone the repo to play around with the component in a simple app.

+## Install
 ---
 `npm install expo-file-system-view`

 ## Simple use case
-Clone this repo to see an example with dummy files
-OR
+---
-drop it in your own app:
+Drop it anywhere in your own app:
 ```javascript
 import React from 'react'
 import { View } from 'react-native'